IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

 Parameters
 ----------

+  name (True, str, None)
+    (Required for new resource) The unique identifier of a service instance.

-  path (False, str, None)
+  description (False, str, None)
-    The endpoint path to health check against
+    Descriptive text of the load balancer monitor

-  expected_body (False, str, None)
+  expected_codes (False, str, None)
-    A case-insensitive sub-string to look for in the response body
+    The expected HTTP response code or code range of the health check.
+This parameter is only valid for HTTP and HTTPS

   instance_id (True, str, None)
     (Required for new resource) Instance Id

-  description (False, str, None)
-    Descriptive text of the load balancer monitor

-  type (False, str, HTTP)
-    The protocol to use for the health check

-  interval (False, int, 60)
-    The interval between each health check

   timeout (False, int, 5)